Are you starting a business?

 The Leadership Dashboard

-Wouldn’t it be nice to have a simple tool that will offer you great clarity about what is important and why?
+Wouldn’t it be nice to have a simple tool that will offer you great clarity about what is important and why, whether you are starting, growing or realigning your business?
 Here’s the happy answer: such a tool exists and I am using it in my business coaching practice.

 It is called The Leadership Dashboard.
 It has it’s roots in Procter & Gamble’s famous one-page memo.
 At P&G, employees learn quickly that ideas are best expressed in a single page.
 The thinking goes that, if it takes longer than a page to explain an idea, then the idea is still fuzzy and not fully thought out.